How Long Does It Really Take for Asphalt to Dry After Rain?

 2. Cooling of the Asphalt Mixture

-• The rate of cooling can affect the time it takes for the asphalt to cure and dry fully.
+• The rate at which it cools can directly affect how long it takes for the asphalt to fully cure and dry.

 Role of Aggregate and Bitumen